 The Blink system also supports a Panic Siren.
 This siren will work with the new Sync Module, but it also works with the current Sync Module.
 A Panic Siren is different from a traditional security siren in that it can't trigger itself.
 Instead, you will be responsible for triggering the siren when it's needed.
 For example, if you get a motion alert and find someone in your home, you can press to trigger the siren.

-Finally, Blink is still missing many of the features they originally promised, even a year later.
+Blink is still missing many of the features they originally promised, even a year later.
 First of all, they promised the option to automatically arm and disarm your system based on presence.
 They did respond by launching the option to create an arm and disarm schedule.
 Though an improvement, this is not the same as automation.
 Dissapointly, they've decided to charge for geofencing.
 You will gain access to this feature only if you subscribe to one of the plans mentioned above.
 Second, though the Panic Siren is here, it is not here in its promised form.
 Blink promised that the siren would trigger based on motion events, it can't.
 Third, we're still waiting on Blink Seecurity, which was originally promised for Q2 of 2017.